The Kyle and Jackie O Show: History

 In November 2023, Kyle and Jackie O announced that the show would be networked into Melbourne breakfast on KIIS 101.1 replacing Jase & Lauren from January 2024.
 They also announced that they had signed a landmark deal with ARN.
-In March 2024, it was confirmed that Kyle and Jackie O will launch into Melbourne on 29 April.
+In March 2024, it was confirmed that Kyle and Jackie O would launch into Melbourne on 29 April.

-The show has been heard discussing not only discussing gay sex and other sexual acts in detail, but also describing women as 'dogs' based on their appearance.
-The protest group "Mad Fucking Witches" launched a campaign pressuring advertisers to cease their advertising on the show, claiming it is misogynistic.
-While the network acknowledges the show is controversial, they claim it is also what intrigues people to tune in.
-During a separate interview, the company's content director also conceded the show was over sexualised and Sandilands has been asked to tone it down.

-Despite Marcia being one of "few people who could tell Kyle to pipe down", producers are unable to control Mr Sandlilands.
-Channel Seven executives are "concerned" the backlash towards Kyle could affect the reality show, and editors have been ordered to give the pre-filmed season a "PG brush over".
+In February 2026, Sandilands questioned Jackie's work ethic live on air, with Jackie O leaving radio for an unspecified period of time.
+Jackie O claimed it was "hurtful", stated "If you don't think I'm doing my job well, and don't think I've very good, get someone else" and reportedly took a week of leave.
+Sandilands stated "...I'm not married to you, I don't have to buy into all this backwards and forwards...".
+The incident came in the last week of the radio ratings survey, leading to accusations the incident was "a desperate attempt to get PR".

+In March 2026, Sandilands was suspended from KIIS FM for two weeks for bad behaviour, and Jackie O's contract with the network was terminated by parent company ARN.
+Subsequently Jackie O said she did not quit and Sandilands made a public statement saying he wanted the suspension lifted so he could go back on air.
+On 18 March 2026, ARN announced it had terminated Sandilands' contract.
+In addition, a campaign by protest group "Mad Fucking Witches" targeting advertisers to boycott the show (based on the behaviour of Kyle Sandilands) had made it harder for the KIIS Network to generate the advertising revenue required for Sandilands' and Hendersons' salaries.

+On 4 March 2026, KIIS Breakfast replaced Kyle and Jackie O for the breakfast slot with their "Hour of Power" slot being replaced with more music.

+In September the show was replaced with one hosted by Bondi Vet star Chris Brown, KIIS fill-in host Amy Gerard and former Nova broadcaster Jack Charles, it will commence broadcasting from 9 November.

 Time

-The Kyle and Jackie O Show airs weekdays in the breakfast radio time-slot from 6 am to 10 am on KIIS 106.5 and KIIS 101.1.
+The Kyle and Jackie O Show aired weekdays in the breakfast radio time-slot from 6:00 am to 10:00 am on KIIS 106.5 (Sydney), KIIS DAB+ Perth and KIIS 101.1 (Melbourne).

-The syndicated show, The Kyle and Jackie O Hour of Power, airs in metro markets from 6 p.m to 7 p.m each weeknight on the KIIS Network in Sydney, Brisbane, Adelaide, Melbourne and Perth, plus in regional areas on a number of FM stations on the Ace Radio and Super Radio networks.
+The syndicated show, The Kyle and Jackie O Hour of Power, aired in metro markets from 6:00 pm to 7:00 pm each weeknight on the KIIS Network in Sydney, Brisbane, Adelaide, Melbourne and Perth, plus in regional areas on a number of FM stations on the Ace Radio and Super Radio networks.